Skip to content Skip to footer

 Language

-The local language spoken in Zamoskvorech’ye, Moscow, is Russian.
-While English may be spoken in tourist areas, it’s advisable to learn some basic Russian phrases to facilitate communication with locals.
+Russian is the primary language spoken in Zamoskvorech’ye and throughout Moscow.
+While English may be spoken in tourist areas, it is advisable to learn some basic Russian phrases to enhance your travel experience.

 Cost Of Living

-The cost of living in Moscow, including the Zamoskvorech’ye area, is relatively high compared to other cities in Russia.
-Housing, dining out, and entertainment expenses can be quite expensive.
+The cost of living in Moscow, including Zamoskvorech’ye, is higher than the national average in Russia.
+Expenses such as accommodation, dining out, and transportation can be relatively expensive.
 However, there are budget-friendly options available for travelers.

 Zamoskvorechye District – human settlement in Central Administrative Okrug, Moscow, Russia